aniyomiorg/aniyomi-website/website/src/docs/guides/local-anime-source/advanced.md

 It is possible to add details to local anime.
 Like anime from other sources, you add information about the series such as the `author`, `artist`, `description`, and `genre` tags.

-To import details along with your local anime, you have to create a JSON file.
+To import details along with your local anime, you have to create a JSON file with the name `details.json`.
-It can be named anything but it must be placed within the **Anime** folder.
+It must be placed within the **Anime** folder.
-A standard file name is `details.json`.
 This file will contain the extended details about the series in the `JSON` format.
 You can see the example below on how to build the file.
 Once the file is there, the app should load the data when you first open the anime or you can pull down to refresh the details.